zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **apiInfo.documentationUrl**  (XML Path: /instance/metadata/apiInfo/documentationUrl)

     (Optional) specifies the link to the external documentation, if necessary.
-    The link to the external documentation can be included along with the Swagger documentation.
+    A link to the external documentation can be included along with the Swagger documentation.

 ### API routing information